ravishende/neural_networks_final_project/README.md

 1. `cd src`
 2. Open a desired jupyter notebook and run its cells in order
-   - Make sure you have a gpu accessible (e.g. on google colab)
+   - Make sure you have a GPU accessible (e.g. on google colab)

 ## Running on a remote server (ssh)